 You’ve got perfect soil, a level yard, consistent rainfall, and everything grows beautifully, right?

 Every garden has challenges and raised beds can resolve many of them.

 Bad soil, a sloping yard, and tree roots are all reasons to grow in raised garden boxes.

 A raised growing space is also better for back and knee problems.

 But what kind of wood should you use?
 Are some types of wood harmful for the garden?

-Raised beds can solve all of these problems and more.
 Wood is a popular choice for building plant boxes because it’s fairly inexpensive, readily available, and lasts quite a few years.
-But you do have to choose carefully to avoid contaminating the soil and find a eco-friendly source.
+But you do have to choose carefully to avoid contaminating the soil and ensure your choice is eco-friendly source, affordable, and long-lasting.

 Keep in mind that wood selections vary greatly by region.
 I admit the suggestions (below) are quite idealistic, but why not do what’s best for the health of your garden and the environment if you can?